webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 ## Map and Model Requirements

+After you have analyzed and determined your exchange requirements, you proceed to [map and model](/reference/iepd/lifecycle/map-and-model/) them for the next step in the IEPD development process.

-You begin the creation of IEPD components for your exchange content model based on your information exchange requirements analysis.
-A common way to start is to create a mapping document.
+A common way begin the creation of IEPD components for your exchange is to create a mapping document.
 This is typically a spreadsheet, which maps your local exchange data elements to the NIEM data model.
 You can [download a sample spreadsheet](/training/iepd-developer/map-and-model/assets/SampleEmptyMappingDocument.xlsx "Sample Mapping Document") and modify it to suit your requirements.

 The [Schema Subset Generation Tool (SSGT)](/reference/tools/ssgt/ "Schema Subset Generation Tool (SSGT)") is a good tool to use to map your exchange to NIEM.
 If you are unfamiliar with the SSGT, refer to [Map and Model Training](/training/iepd-developer/map-and-model/ "Map and Model Training"), "What is a Mapping Document."
 The SSGT's advantage lies in that you can extract just what you need from NIEM, i.e., create a subset.